 Self-Medication and Relapse

 For many patients, their cross addictions can set in with a vengeance when they first attempt to abstain from their main addiction while in treatment.
 In most cases, the addict is replacing their former addiction with another secondary addiction that may have been minimal in the past.

 As soon as they no longer have access to their primary addiction, they switch into their other habit full force.
-In other cases two or more addictions are strongly intertwined such as when a person chain smokes while drinking.
+In other cases, two or more addictions are strongly intertwined such as when a person chain-smokes while drinking.

 The two addictions might go hand in hand and quitting both simultaneously can prove to be extremely challenging.
-With co-occurring addictions a relapse of one addiction can quickly lead to a relapse of the other as well.
+With co-occurring addictions, a relapse of one addiction can quickly lead to a relapse of the other as well.
 There is always an underlying reason why an addict engages in substance abuse – they want to feel better by altering their mental state.

-In the case of multiple addictions, the person is heavily self-medicating through different types of drugs use.
+In the case of multiple addictions, the person is heavily self-medicating through different types of drug use.
 Many patients with multiple addictions are attempting to treat symptoms of a psychological disorder that they may or may not be aware that they have.
 They are attempting to distract themselves from the discomfort and pain of their mental health issues and resort to different methods to combat their symptoms.

 Even though self-medication provides a temporary release from emotional distress, engaging in cross or co-occurring addictions will only exacerbate the situation especially in the case of a mental health disorder.
 Addictions to different types of drugs can cause a myriad of different emotional problems to come up and consume an individual in a path of self-destruction.
-Treating every addiction and every mental health problem is the only way for a person to reach a lasting recovery.
-Seeking programs that cater toward multiple addictions and focus on mental health treatment are the best opportunity for addicts to effectively address each of their complex issues.
+Treating every addiction and every mental health problem is the only way for a person to reach lasting recovery.
+Seeking programs that cater to multiple addictions and focus on mental health treatment are the best opportunity for addicts to effectively address each of their complex issues.